barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-06-cartographic-curiosities.markdown

 - **Session 10: Lillibeth and the Drune.** *Single-player special!* Lillibeth given a quest by the Drune to help convince them that the murder was a big misunderstanding.

+- **Session 11: Tomb of the Goat Lords.** Reunite with Lillibeth!
+Decide to kill time until Sir Chyde's sword is identified by exploring.
+Find and delve into TotSK.

 House Rules